May 30, 2024

 d) Poor layout of the work instruction or task card.

-In the case of c) above we are setting up the process to increase the exposure to “Fail” Multiple exposures raises the possibility of simultaneous mistakes being made, in this example by creating a problem on both engines –
+In the case of c) above we are setting up the process to increase the exposure to “Fail” Multiple exposures raise the possibility of simultaneous mistakes being made, in this example by creating a problem on both engines –

 On 23 February 1995, a British Midland Boeing 737-400 made an emergency landing at Luton airport UK after losing most of the oil from both engines during initial climb out from East Midlands airport UK, attributed to failures in the quality of maintenance work and procedures during routine inspections of both engines prior to the flight.